Sierra Leone election: Julius Maada Bio re-elected as opposition cries foul

 Last week, the APC alleged that one of its supporters was shot dead by police, which the police denied.

-The party has said that another one of its backers was killed when security forces tried to break up the crowd outside its headquarters in Freetown on Sunday.
+The party has said that another one of its backers was killed when security forces tried to break up the crowd at its headquarters in Freetown on Sunday.

 Members of Mr Bio's party, the Sierra Leone People's Party (SLPP), have said they were attacked by opponents during campaigning.